-The Center is the FSU student body’s source for leadership learning, service opportunities, and social justice education on Florida State's campus.
+The Center for Leadership and Social Change is the FSU student body’s source for leadership learning, service opportunities, and social justice education on Florida State's campus.
 The Center serves as the campus hub for linking students to service through both curricular and co-curricular experiences and for assisting faculty with strategies for connecting service to the curriculum.
-(See http://thecenter.fsu.edu.)

 Dean of Students

 The primary focus of the Office of the Dean of Students is to support the academic mission of Florida State University and the Division of Student Affairs by providing services, programs, resources and advocacy for the needs and interests of all students.
 Staff members provide educational opportunities for students to develop their values, decision-making skills, and leadership capabilities.
-The Dean of Students Department fulfills this mission through the following offices: First-Year Experience, Greek Life, Student Rights and Responsibilities, Withdrawal Services, Victim Advocate, Student Disability Resource Center, and Orientation.
-For more information, call 644-2428 or visit http://deanofstudents.fsu.edu.
+The Dean of Students Department fulfills this mission through the following offices: Case Management, Student Rights and Responsibilities, Withdrawal Services, Victim Advocate, Student Disability Resource Center, and New Student and Family Programs.
+For more information, call 644-2428.

 The Florida State University’s Office of Student Financial Aid, located on the fourth floor of the University Center (suite A4400), assists students in obtaining funding to reach their educational goals.
-Each year the FSU Office of Financial Aid awards and administers more than $160 million in financial aid to eligible students.
-These students receive aid in the form of scholarships, grants, work study, and loans.
-Scholarship information is available through the Financial Aid Web site http://financialaid.fsu.edu.
+Students receive aid in the form of scholarships, grants, work study, and loans.
+Scholarship information is available through the Financial Aid Web site.

 Student Disability Resource Center (SDRC)